 - You can track activity through your API Gateway via CloudWatch.
 This is not enabled by default.
-Our labs are relatively simple and any problems are unlikely to be in the API, so only do this if you cannot resolve it elsewhere.
-If you are having a persistent problem then consider enabling logging for a while to see the traffic passing back and forth and any anomalies that may be present at the API.
+ACG labs are relatively simple and any problems are unlikely to be in the API; so only do this if you can't resolve it elsewhere.
+If you're having a persistent problem, consider enabling logging for a while to see the traffic passing back and forth and any anomalies that may be present at the API.

-- Lambda writes Logs automatically to CloudWatch and this is a great source of information, and where we will focus most of the following discussion.
+- Lambda writes Logs automatically to CloudWatch.
+This is a great source of information and where we’ll focus most of the following discussion.

-- Start at the most easily accessed Logs.
-In most cases this will be the Lambda / CloudWatch logs.
-However depending on the situation there may be other material that you can review more easily.
+In most cases, this will be the Lambda/CloudWatch logs.
+However, depending on the situation, there may be other material that you can review more easily.

 - Before each new test:

-- Point your browser at a neutral page and Clear the Browser cache so that the objects from the last test do not contaminate the next test.
-(This is less impacting to your other activities if you use a separate browser.)
+- Point your browser at a neutral page and clear the browser cache so the objects from the last test don't contaminate the next test.
+This is less impacting to your other activities if you use a separate browser.

-- Be clear in your mind which Lambda function(s) should run for each activity.
+- Be clear in your mind which Lambda functions should run for each activity.
 Run one test and check the CloudWatch logs to see which Lambda functions did and did not run.
-Is something missing, is there something extra you did not expect?
-If things are not as you expected, check your understanding then look at how functions are being called and why it may or may not have run.
+Is something missing?
+Is there something extra you didn't expect?
+If things aren't as you expected, check your understanding, then look at how functions are being called and why it may or may not have run.

-- Watch for typos and look-alike characters: 1 l I o 0 O , . non-display special characters vs. space or tab.
+- Watch for typos and look-alike characters, such as 1 l I, o 0 O , and non-display special characters vs. space or tab.

-- Check the Discussion Forums and see what others have experienced, and how they may have resolved it.
-When you solve your issue don't forget to post advice for those who come after you, or up-vote useful posts.
+- Check the discussion forums to see what others have experienced and how they may have resolved it.
+When you solve your issue, don't forget to post advice for those who come after you, or up-vote useful posts.

-- If in doubt, recreate the Resource or Lambda function that is being problematic.
-It is good practice, and it gets faster each time you do it.
-Learning from your mistakes can be very powerful, but you also need to manage the time you are investing in small errors.
+- If in doubt, recreate the Resource or Lambda function that's being problematic.
+It's good practice, and it gets faster each time you do it.
+Learning from your mistakes can be very powerful, but you also need to manage the time you're investing in small errors.

 - Use a proper code editor for typing and editing code.
-Don’t use Word or Office tools, they have a bad habit of adding formatting and special characters that will mess things up.
-There are plenty of good quality free editors available.
-TextWrangler, Atom, PyCharms, SubLime, NotePad++, etc are some of the free and very good products available.
+Don’t use word processing apps as they have a bad habit of adding. unwanted formatting and special characters.
+There are plenty of good, quality, free editors available.

-If you followed the above guidelines you will have started with a clean environment and within 30 seconds of the function running you should have a set of logs available to review (you may need to refresh your AWS console to make them visible).
+If you followed the above guidelines, you'll have started with a clean environment.
+Within 30 seconds of the function running, you should have a set of logs available to review (you may need to refresh your AWS console to make them visible).

 Below are some guidelines of what to look for to demystify the logs.

-- You will note that the Log is in time-sequence with the last action at the bottom and them getting progressively older as you move or scroll up the list.
+- Note that the log is in time-sequence with the last action at the bottom.

 - Each line represents an event.
-For some, the body is a few words, others may be a large blob of text (see Tip below).
+For some, the body is a few words, others may be a large chunk of text (see Tip below).

-- The REPORT record is a summary of the Lambda job.
-Quickly check the time and memory use to see if it is what you expected.
+REPORTrecord is a summary of the Lambda job.
+Quickly check the time and memory use to see if it's what you expected.

 - Recall that the older entries are UP the screen.
-So when you find a fault read UP to see what precedes it, what was running, what parameters were passed, were there any console messages in the logs showing what the developer was expecting to happen.
+So when you find a fault read UP to see what precedes it, what was running, what parameters were passed, and if there were any console messages in the logs showing what the developer was expecting to happen.

-Tip: When you have a large blob of text, to make it more readable copy it to your code editor and start separating the text into short sections so that each line is a unique piece of information.
-This will take a few minutes, but will help you understand what it is telling you and if there is anything that looks out of place.
+Tip: When you have a large chunk of text, to make it more readable by copying it to your code editor and start separating the text into short sections.
+Make each line a unique piece of information.
+This will take a few minutes, but will help you understand what it’s telling you and if there’s anything that looks out of place.